mangoseller/ParameterPGD/README.md

 **input_space_adv**: `0.3720 ± 0.1986`

-While these differences were not statistically significant, they highlight that the _PGD_-based training does not harm OOD generalization and may improve performance in these cases as well.
+While these differences were not statistically significant, they highlight that the _PGD_-based training does not harm OOD generalization and may in fact improve performance in those cases as well.

 ## Geometric Differences